julowe/OpenVDMv2/INSTALL-debian8.md

 CREATE DATABASE OpenVDMv2;
 ```

 Now create a new MySQL user specifically for interacting with only the OpenVDM database.
-In the example provided below the name of the user is `openvdmDBUser` and the password for that new user is `oxhzbeY8WzgBL3`.
+In the example provided below the name of the user is `openvdmDBUser` and the password for that new user is `notArealPASSWORD`.
 ```
-GRANT ALL PRIVILEGES ON OpenVDMv2.* To openvdmDBUser@localhost IDENTIFIED BY 'oxhzbeY8WzgBL3';
+GRANT ALL PRIVILEGES ON OpenVDMv2.* To openvdmDBUser@localhost IDENTIFIED BY 'notArealPASSWORD';
 ```

 It is not important what the name and password are for this new user however it is important to remember the designated username/password as it will be reference later in the installation.